 Independent advocacy organisation

-An independent advocacy organisation only provides independent advocacy and all the activities it undertakes are about providing, promoting, supporting and defending independent advocacy.
+An independent advocacy organisation only provides independent advocacy and all the activities it undertakes are about providing, promoting, supporting and advocating independent advocacy.
 Independence means that it does not provide any other services and is structurally, financially and psychologically separate from other organisations and interests.
-You can find out more about these components in the ‘Independent Advocacy Principles, Standards and Code of Best Practice’ [link].
+You can find out more about these components in the ‘Independent Advocacy Principles, Standards and Code of Best Practice’.
 SIAA’s members are all independent advocacy organisations.

 Non-instructed advocacy happens when there are issues with a person’s capacity perhaps due to dementia, or limited communication due to a physical disability or a learning disability.
 In such situations a non-instructed advocate seeks to uphold their advocacy partner’s rights and ensure that decisions are taken with full consideration of their unique preferences, rights and perspectives.